 What would be your perfect vegan breakfast?

-Lunch rolls around.
-Your friends are going out.
+Lunch rolls around and your friends are going out.
 You join them and order:

-A. A plain field greens said with steamed broccoli, almonds, and some dairy-free vinaigrette dressing
+- Simple field greens salad with steamed broccoli, almonds, and some dairy-free vinaigrette dressing.

-B. A side salad with spiced pecans, apples and sweet mustard dressing, and a baked potato with broccoli
+- A side salad with spiced pecans, apples, sweet mustard dressing, and a baked potato with broccoli.

-C. A veggie burger with avocados and french fries on the side
+- An Impossible Burger with avocados and crispy french fries on the side.

-When you’re preparing dinner, what are the biggest certiera for selecting a recipe?
+When preparing dinner, what are the most important criteria for selecting a recipe?

-A. Whole, plant-based ingredients.
-Yes, there may be a lot of chopping and more time involved, but you prefer the best tasting and healthy dinners
+- Whole, plant-based ingredients.
+There may be some chopping, but you prefer the best tasting and healthy dinners.

-B. Organic, exotic ingredients. yes, they may be a little more pricey, but you prefer the best-tasting dinners that entice your taste buds and dazzle your plate
+- Organic, exotic ingredients.
+They may be pricey, but you prefer the best-tasting dinners that entice your taste buds and dazzles your palate.

-C. Convenient ingredients that you can find at your local grocery store or Target or Walmart that you can make in under 30 minutes.
+- Convenient ingredients.
+You can find them at your local grocery store, Target or Walmart.
+Better yet?
+You can make the meal in under 30 minutes.
+Hello, Gardein and Daiya!

 Regarding the taste of the food you prepare.
 You want your vegan dishes to:

-A. Taste wholesome and filling.
-My main priority is to get plant-based nutrients, your taste buds will follow.
+- Taste wholesome and filling.
+Your goal is to get plant-based nutrients.
+Your taste buds will follow.

-B. Have an explosion of flavors, so that one bite leads to another.
-My goal is to combine the best flavors in the most appealing manner.
-I love exploring new flavors.
+- Have an explosion of flavors so that one bite leads to another.
+Your goal is to combine the best and most appealing flavors.
+You love exploring new dishes.

-C. I want my vegan food to taste familiar, like the food I grew up eating.
+- You want your vegan food to taste familiar, like the food you grew up eating.
+Hello, mac and cheese!

 Your preference for eating out:

-B. I like a mixture.
-I like to eat at home, but I don’t want my diet to limit my ability to eat at nice restaurants
+- I like a mixture — I like to eat at home, but I don’t want my diet to limit my ability to eat at my favorite restaurants.

-C. Id eat out every meal if I could afford it
+- I’d eat out every meal if I could afford it.

 If you’re considering the lifestyle side of vegan

-A. I do research and try never to buy things with known animal products in them
+- I do research and try never to buy things with known animal products in them.

-B. Most of my stuff is animal-free, but I have some high quality leather that stands the test of time better than cheap, man-made (and petroleum-based) materials
+- Most of my stuff is animal-free, but I have some high-quality leather that stands the test of time better than cheap, man-made (and petroleum-based) materials.

-C. I don’t mind buying manmade material products if they’re readily available, but I’m not going to look at labels.
-Maybe some day
+- I don’t mind buying manmade material products if they’re readily available, but I’m not going to look at labels.
+Maybe someday.

 My main health goals are:

-A. I want to eat as healthy as possible so I can feel my very best
+- I want to eat as healthy as possible so that I can feel my very best.

-B. I feel best when I’m with friends or family, so I want a diet that is healthy, but also sociable and flexible
+- I feel best when I’m with friends or family, so I want a healthy diet that’s flexible.

-C. I don’t want to have a heart attack tomorrow or anything, but I want my food to taste good and to be convenient.
-Otherwise, whatever.
+- Well, I don’t want to have a heart attack tomorrow or anything, but I want my food to taste good and convenient.
+Otherwise, no thanks.

 You’re packing your lunch for today.
 Which would you choose:

-A. A salad with berries, lemon juice for dressing and walnuts.
-A pear for dessert
+- A salad with berries, lemon juice for dressing, and walnuts.
+A pear for dessert.

-B. A buddha bowl with brown rice, steamed broccoli, red peppers, and topped with vegan cheese shreds and a creamy green goddess dressing with an artisan whole wheat bun on the side.
-A larabar for dessert
+- A buddha bowl with brown rice, steamed broccoli, red peppers, and topped with vegan cheese shreds and a creamy green goddess dressing with an artisan whole wheat bun on the side.
+A Larabar for dessert.

-C. A veggie burger on a whole wheat bun with a bag of chips and some oreos for dessert
+- A veggie burger on a whole wheat bun with a bag of chips and some Oreos for dessert.

-C. Whatever they recommend at your hotel.
-You’re in France and you’re going have a croissant whether it’s made with butter or not!
+- Whatever they recommend at your hotel.
+You’re in France and you’re going to have a croissant whether it’s made with butter or not!

 You go to the movies with a friend.
 Here’s what you snack on during the flick:

-A. Homemade air-popped popcorn with sea salt and some yellow raisins that you snuck in
+- Homemade air-popped popcorn with sea salt and some yellow raisins that you snuck in.

-B. Home air-popped popcorn with vegan butter and vegan parmesan and dark chocolate pieces.
-Have you seen what’s in movie theatre popcorn?
+- Home air-popped popcorn with vegan butter and vegan parmesan and dark chocolate pieces.

 Thanks for taking the Vegan Type Quiz.
 Count how many times you chose A, B, and C:

-If you have mostly A’s, you’re a Plant-Based Vegan
+Your score has mostly As, you’re a Plant-Based Vegan

 If you have a close score in two areas, you’re a mix of two types, with your higher score being the slightly stronger one.
 Click on the links above to learn more about what it means to be each type.